-According to Black’s Law Dictionary defines the inquisitorial system as “proof taking used in civil law, whereby the judge conducts the trial, determines what questions to ask, and defines the scope and extent of the inquiry’’.
+According to Black’s Law Dictionary, the inquisitorial system is, “proof taking used in civil law, whereby the judge conducts the trial, determines what questions to ask, and defines the scope and extent of the inquiry’’.

 A GENERAL COMPARISON OF THE INQUISITORIAL AND ADVERSARIAL SYSTEMS

-1. Binding force of case laws: in adversarial system the earlier decisions by the higher court has considered as precedents binding effect, but in inquisitorial system the precedents are not given that much importance.
+1. The binding force of case laws: In the adversarial system, the earlier decisions by the higher courts are considered to have a binding effect, but in the inquisitorial system, the precedents are not given that much importance.
 The judges or jury give judgment independently using the relevant statutes, so much importance is given to the code of law.

-2. Investigation: in adversarial system the parties e.g. police and defense has responsibility of bringing evidence where as in inquisitorial system the government officials (PP) collects the evidences, they themselves can conduct the investigation or they may request the police to do so.
+2. Investigation: In the adversarial system, the parties e.g. police and defense have a responsibility of bringing evidence, whereas in the inquisitorial system the government officials (PP) collects the pieces of evidence, they themselves can conduct the investigation or they may request the police to do so.
 PPs can instruct the police about the priorities.
-In some inquisitorial systems a judge may conduct investigation.
-Oppositely in adversarial system judges do not play any role in investigation.
+In some inquisitorial systems, a judge may conduct the investigation.
+Oppositely in adversarial system judges do not play any role in the investigation.

-3. Examining phase: There is nothing like independent examination in adversarial system chief and cross examination is the part of trial only.
-In inquisitorial systems interrogation of witnesses and collection of evidences is done by examining judge.
+3. Examining phase: There is nothing like an independent examination in adversarial system chief and cross-examination is the part of trial only.
+In inquisitorial systems interrogation of witnesses and collection of evidence is done by examining judge.

-4. The trial: There is requirement of a counsel presenting state and another acting in behalf of the defendant before adjudicator.
-And evidence in chief is taken and witnesses are cross examined or re-examined.
-In inquisitorial system record of evidences is already done in the examining phase, while there is no cross and re-examination of witnesses, but witnesses are questioned and challenged.
+4. The trial: There is requirement of a counsel representing the state and another acting on behalf of the defendant before the adjudicator.
+And the evidence in chief is taken and witnesses are cross-examined or re-examined.
+In the inquisitorial system record of evidence is already done in the examining phase, while there is no cross and re-examination of witnesses, but witnesses are questioned and challenged.

-5. Role of the trial Judge and counsel: The judge ensures that the due process of law should be followed in the courtroom and give decision.
-The counsel introduces evidences and question witnesses in adversarial system.
-Whereas in inquisitorial system, judge (or jury) direct the courtroom, proceedings and interrogate the witnesses and also evaluate evidences to reach their decision.
+5. Role of the trial Judge and counsel: The judge ensures that the due process of law is followed in the courtroom and gives the decision.
+The counsel introduces evidence and question witnesses in the adversarial system.
+Whereas in the inquisitorial system the judge (or jury) direct the courtroom, proceedings and interrogate the witnesses and also evaluate evidence to reach their decision.

-7. Rules of evidence: In adversarial system there is a strong categorization of admissible and inadmissible evidences and hearsay evidence is more readily allowed if it is reliable.
-Rules relating to admissibility are more lenient in inquisitorial system.
-If judge decides particular evidence as relevant, that is admitted.
-In many inquisitorial systems there is no hearsay rule at all.
+7. Rules of evidence: In the adversarial system there is a strong categorization of admissible and inadmissible evidence and hearsay evidence is more readily allowed if it is reliable.
+Rules relating to admissibility are more lenient in the inquisitorial system.
+If the judge decides particular evidence as relevant, that is admitted.
+In many inquisitorial systems, there is no hearsay rule at all.

-8. Rights of the defendant: In both the systems defendant has right to fair trial and self-incrimination.
+8. Rights of the defendant: In both the systems the defendant has the right to fair trial and self-incrimination.

-9. Role of the victim: In adversarial system victim is not a party in the trial the case is represent against the defendant in behalf of state.
-In inquisitorial system victim has the status of a party in the trial.
+9. Role of the victim: In the adversarial system, the victim is not a party in the trial the case represents against the defendant on behalf of the state.
+In the inquisitorial system, the victim has the status of a party in the trial.

 ANALYSIS OF COMPARISON DONE BY CHRISTOPHER E. SMITH

-Under title “The Adversary System versus Inquisitorial System’’
+Under the title “The Adversary System versus Inquisitorial System’’

-The Adversary system: In this system there is head to head combat of two skilled advocates.
-They prepare with intention to convince the judge through persuasive arguments.
+The Adversary system: In this system, there is a head to head combat of two skilled advocates.
+They prepare with the intention to convince the judge through persuasive arguments.
 If an attorney is more skilled he can move the case, there is no balance for that.
-The prevailing presumption of adversary system is that battle between the attorneys will reveal the truth without any extra participation by the judge.
+The prevailing presumption of the adversary system is that battle between the attorneys will reveal the truth without any extra participation by the judge.